Much Ado About Nothing Cover

 Kill Claudio

-Much Ado About Nothing: Nook edition
+Excerpt from Much Ado About Nothing: A Verse Translation

 from Act 4 Scene 1